Facts about menopause

 If you would like help and advice on the numerous issues covered on this website, the following resources are available for individuals, businesses whose employees may be facing problems, and counsellors and coaches who may have had no training..

 In the media

-I have appeared on Victoria Derbyshires show, ITN News at Ten , the BBC Radio 4 Today programme and a number of others talking about menopause
+Our founder, Diane Danzebrink, has appeared on ITV’s Lorraine, Victoria Derbyshire on BBC2, ITN News at Ten , the BBC Radio 4 Today programme and many others relating to her experience of menopause

 In April 2012 I hadn’t given menopause a second thought, I was only 45, twelve months later I had become completely consumed by it.

 Too many women are suffering in silence and those that do seek help are often left frustrated and disappointed when medical professionals fail to recognise their menopausal symptoms or recognise their symptoms and either refuse to prescribe HRT or prescribe them incorrectly.
 Too many women are being told that menopause is just a natural phase of life and they will just have to get on with it.
 Natural it may be but I challenge anybody who has not experienced the debilitating effects that it can have to just get on with it!
 Equally demoralising for a woman already struggling with a host of symptoms is to be told that she must be depressed and despatched with a prescription for anti depressants.
 There is still much fear and confusion around the subject of hormone replacement therapy amongst both doctors and women and 67% of women recently surveyed said there was a general lack of support or advice for those going through menopause.

 More than 60% of women experience menopausal symptoms